 My parents are originally from Togo, but I am a born Parisienne.
 I have two younger brothers, all of us close in age, which makes us a pretty tight-knit family.
 When we were growing up, all my entertainment and activities were with them and the other kids from our building.
 When you’re a kid, all you need is a ball, and everything goes smoothly.
 I didn’t have any girls with whom I could hang out, so you could bet that I would be found playing football or basketball at the bottom of the tower with my brothers and the other young boys that lived in our building.

 How is women’s football growing in France?

 When I was younger, football was definitely considered to be an activity reserved for the boys.
 My brothers would even joke sometimes that they only wanted to play with other boys when they wanted me to feel excluded.
 But as the years pass, I have noticed women insisting on taking their rightful spot.
-From the professional levels, which are garnering more attention, to the women's world championship that took place in France last summer, to women being put under more of a spotlight in the media.
-Women's football went from being underappreciated to not even being debated at all.
+From the professional levels, which are garnering more attention, to the Women’s World Cup that took place in France last summer, to women being put under more spotlights in the media.
+Women’s football went from being underappreciated to not even being debated at all.
 Now, it makes sense to see it on TV and in magazines.

 Tell us about Witch FC.